bhattacharya-a-bt/MOSTWAS/README.md

 * predicted expression in the reference panel.

-We recommend training genes with both MeTWAS and DePMA and prioritizing the model with greater cross-validation *R*<sup>2<sup> for association testing.
+We recommend training genes with both MeTWAS and DePMA and prioritizing for association testing the model with greater cross-validation *R*<sup>2<sup>.

 # Using MOSTWAS